Bringer-of-Light/Qt-Nice-Frameless-Window/README.md

 | ![](screenshots/screenshot_step_15.png) | ![](screenshots/screenshot_step_16.png) | ![](screenshots/screenshot_step_17.png) |
 8. After step 7 is done, something will be added into the myapp.pro file automaticly, run qmake again.
 ![](screenshots/screenshot_step_19.png)
-8. Use class "CFramelessWindow" as the base mainwindow class instead of QMainWindow.
+8. Use class "CFramelessWindow" as the base class instead of QMainWindow.
 ![](screenshots/screenshot_step_18.png)

 ## Method 2
 If you already have a project say myproject.pro, then method 2 should be used.
 1. Copy file "framelesswindow.h" and "framelesswindow.cpp" and "framelesswindow.mm" to myproject path.
 ![](screenshots/screenshot_step_20.png)
-2. Add this lines to myproject.pro, then run qmake.
+2. Add these lines to myproject.pro, then run qmake.
 ```
 HEADERS += \
     framelesswindow.h